Scrollerer/Scrollerer.github.io/index.md

 ## Description
 This is an overview of some of my programming projects since 2015.

-All of the projects have been done with immense passion, countless hours of debugging, and letting my creativity run free to achieve success, perfection, and complete fulfillment—satisfaction and even tears of happiness.
+All of the projects have been done with immense passion, countless hours of debugging, and letting my creativity run free to achieve success, perfection, complete fulfillment, satisfaction, and even tears of happiness.

 By gamifying my projects, I dig deep into the logic behind each dynamic to understand, learn, and keep my love for programming alive, making learning new languages more exciting and every success incredibly rewarding and fulfilling.